vmware-tanzu/tanzu-cli/docs/full/README.md

 `post-install`: provide a means for a plugin to optionally implement some logic to be invoked right after a plugin is installed.

-`generate-docs`: generate a tree of documentation markdown files for the commands the plugin provides, typically used by the CLI's generate-all-docs command to produce command documentation for all installed plugins
+`generate-docs`: generate a tree of documentation markdown files for the commands the plugin provides, typically used by the CLI's hidden `generate-all-docs` command to produce command documentation for all installed plugins.

-`lint`: validate the command name and arguments to flag any new terms unaccounted for in the CLI taxonomy document
+`lint`: validate the command name and arguments to flag any new terms unaccounted for in the CLI taxonomy document.

 More information about these commands are available in the [plugin contract](../plugindev/contract.md) section of the plugin development guide.